axle-h/keyboard-zoo/README.md

 ### Video Mode

-* `Window` (default) - note if your screen is not at least 720p then rustris may not even load on first attempt.
+* `Window` (default) - note if your screen is not at least 720p then keyboard-zoo may not even load on first attempt.
     ```yaml
     video:
       mode: !Window
         width: 1280
         height: 720
     ```
-* `FullScreen` - native fullscreen (recommended), note rustris should scale to any weird resolution but was designed for 1080p & 4k.
+* `FullScreen` - native fullscreen (recommended), note keyboard-zoo should scale to any weird resolution but was designed for 1080p & 4k.
     ```yaml
     video:
       mode: !FullScreen